 Tracking the Herd

-The powerful influence of individual investors in China, and how they love to share ideas and often trade based on what their friends are doing, is the subject of Zhou’s recent research in a joint project with the Shanghai Futures Exchange.
+The powerful influence of individual investors in China, and how they love to share ideas and often trade based on what their friends are doing, is the subject of Zhou’s recent research in a joint project with the China Financial Futures Exchange.

 “The herding effect increases the volatility,” says Zhou.
 “Investors don’t want to get left behind.”